 Baked Chicken Parmesan Meatballs

-This is one of those recipes I lean on when I want something cozy and familiar that also works for meal prep.
+This is one of those dishes I lean on when I want something cozy and familiar that also works for meal prep.
 They reheat beautifully, pair with just about anything, and feel like a real dinner without a ton of effort.

 Why You’ll Love These Chicken Parmesan Meatballs